jiu-virgil/portfolio/README.md

 ## Workflow

--   In my opinion the best way to build a website is to brainstorm a design using a tool like [`Figma`](https://www.figma.com) to get some barebones looking good.
-Take breaks, think the design again, eventually scrap it if it doesn't feel satisfying anymore

--   After the design feels good, I start implementing the body and some basic positioning so all the elements are in place
+This is reflected in my commits on this repository, but for the most part:

+-   Brainstorming the initial design in a tool like [`Figma`](https://www.figma.com), I believe, is the best way to start a project.
+It's very fast to iterate and the project's goals will be clear from the beginning.

+-   The next logical step is to declare all the elements and position them around the page on desktop and mobile until they're similar to the design.

--   The styling process usually takes the longest since ideas can still creep up even after the design phase
+-   The styling process usually takes the longest since ideas can still creep up even after the design phase, otherwise it's just a matter of matching the project with the design file.

--   In case styling has been a breeze, then the next longest part is implementing code features, but fortunately in this case there's no backend needed
+-   The next longest part is implementing code features, especially for websites with a heavy backend, but fortunately in this case there's no backend needed.

 ## My choice of libraries

 I use [`SvelteKit`](https://kit.svelte.dev/) and [`TailwindCSS`](https://tailwindcss.com/) for all my personal projects and wherever else possible.

 I find they are the easiest to iterate after you've mastered the basics.
-This makes me be able to handle both big and small projects for clients by myself.
+This makes me be able to handle both big and small projects for clients by myself or in small teams.

 ### TailwindCSS

-It does make it a bit more cumbersome to modify styles once they are in place but I find it to be very manageable when using a frontend library.
+This library does make it a bit more cumbersome to modify styles once they are in place but I find it to be very manageable when using a frontend library.

-The same component rarely repeats since it's either placed in a different file or it's iterated multiple times straight in code and after I've used it for a while I'm even able to react to feedback live for most final touches.
+The same component rarely repeats since it's either placed in a different file or it's iterated multiple times straight in the frontend library.
+After I've used it for a while I'm even able to react to feedback live for most of the final touches.

 ### SvelteKit